 Casting resin is a relatively low-viscosity synthetic resin that is always mixed fresh from two components before processing: the actual resin in liquid form and a matching hardener.
 Once these two ingredients are mixed together, a chemical reaction is set in motion.
 This not only releases heat, but also allows the mass to harden completely after a certain time.

-Buy the right Clear Casting Resin for every project
+Buy the Right Clear Casting Resin for Every Project

 Resins are available in a wide variety of products from special dealers and on the Internet.
 However, these are often named with very different product names.
 This makes it quite difficult to distinguish between special clear casting resins and other epoxy resins.
-After all, these products are sometimes also referred to as laminating resins, topcoats or gelcoats in relation to possible areas of application.
-If, due to misunderstandings or misleading designations, an unsuitable resin is then purchased, this may well cost money.
+After all, these products are sometimes also referred to as laminating resins, topcoats, or gelcoats in relation to possible areas of application.
+If, due to misunderstandings or misleading designations, an unsuitable resin is then purchased, this may well prove costly.
 At this point we would like to support you with our experience and have listed the absolutely best casting resins for you:

 The best quality casting resin kit on the market

 Differences Between Casting Resin and Epoxy Resin (Laminating Resin)